 Work as a Peace Practice

-A (very short) self-reflective guidebook for meaning-seekers in uncertain times
+A (very short) self-reflective journal for meaning-seekers in uncertain times

 This is thick time we’re in.
 The information coming at us is more than human scale.
 We are grieving collective and personal losses while, at once, having to create new systems, new habits, new ways of being, new lives.
 Our neural pathways are rewiring and our nervous systems are firing.
 It is a lot.
 It is uncomfortable.
 It is, at times, painful.
 And so very much of it is hard to accept.